linux-system-roles/ha_cluster/README.md

 **Note:** By default, `ha_cluster_cluster_present` is set to `true` and `ha_cluster_qnetd.present` is set to `false`.
-If you do not set the variables as show in the example above, the role will reconfigure your cluster on the specified hosts, remove qnetd configuration from the specified hosts, and then export configuration.
+If you do not set the variables as shown in the example above, the role will reconfigure your cluster on the specified hosts, remove qnetd configuration from the specified hosts, and then export configuration.